Using RMarkdown

 There are many options that you can provide to a code chunk.
 Below is a list of the different options and the choices you can make regarding these options:

-• results: (hold, hide) By default, within a code chunk as a result is created (printed to console, graph created, table created, etc.) it is outputted into the markdown file before the next line of code is run.
-The hold option allows for all of the code to be run in a chunk before the results are shown.
-The hide options allows for the code to be run without printing out the results.
-This is useful for setup code chunks that do not need the output to be shown.
+) By default, within a code chunk as a result is created (printed to console, graph created, table created, etc.) it is outputted into the markdown file before the next line of code is run.
+Thehold

-• message/warnings: (TRUE/FALSE) This option indicates whether or not messages/warning should be shown.
-These are useful to keep on when troubleshooting your markdown file, but should, generally, be set to False when completing your final report.
+) This option indicates whether or not messages/warning should be shown.
+These are useful to keep on when troubleshooting your markdown file, but should, generally, be set to False when completing your final report. - fig: (Many Options) The fig. set of options allow you to set the location, size, etc. of different images you print out in a report.

 Setting Global Code Chunk Options